robjlucas/swot/README.md

 [![Build Status](https://api.travis-ci.org/leereilly/swot.svg)](https://travis-ci.org/leereilly/swot) [![Gem Version](https://badge.fury.io/rb/swot.svg)](http://badge.fury.io/rb/swot)

+Forked from [leereilly/swot](https://github.com/leereilly/swot), since the original has been archived and is no longer being maintained.

 If you have a product or service and offer **academic discounts**, there's a good chance there's some manual component to the approval process.
 Perhaps `.edu` email addresses are automatically approved because, for the most part at least, they're associated with American post-secondary educational institutions.
 Perhaps `.ac.uk` email addresses are automatically approved because they're guaranteed to belong to British universities and colleges.
 Unfortunately, not every country has an education-specific TLD (Top Level Domain) and plenty of schools use `.com` or `.net`.

 Swot is a community-driven or crowdsourced library for verifying that domain names and email addresses are tied to a legitimate university of college - more specifically, an academic institution providing higher education in tertiary, quaternary or any other kind of post-secondary education in any country in the world.